A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Some interesting applications

 Surprisingly, we can use Theorem \ref{theorem:gen} to also show that a restricted version of division has a polynomial sized \eqnf\ representation.
 Consider the same relational specification $\mseq{X} \times_{[n]} \mseq{Y} =\mseq{I}$ considered earlier.
-For the division problem, we treat $(\mseq{I},\mseq{Y})$ as system inputs and $\mseq{X}$ as system outputs, and write the relation as $\mseq{X} = \mseq{I}/\mseq{Y}$.
-Then, we have, \begin{theorem} The relation $\mseq{X} = \mseq{I}/\mseq{Y}$, with inputs $\mseq{I},\mseq{Y}$ restricted to odd numbers (i.e. the relation evaluates to $\F$if $\mseq{I}$ or $\mseq{Y}$ is even), is representable as a polynomial (in $n$) sized \eqnf\ circuit. \end{theorem} \begin{proof} For notational convenience, we use $\XX$, $\II$ and $\YY$ to denote both sequences of Boolean variables, and also the unsigned integers represented by the corresponding bit-vectors.
+For the division problem, we treat $(\mseq{I},\mseq{Y})$ as system inputs and $\mseq{X}$ as system outputs, and write the relation as $\mseq{X} = \mseq{I}/\mseq{Y}$ and obtain the following theorem.

+\begin{theorem} The relation $\mseq{X} = \mseq{I}/\mseq{Y}$, with inputs $\mseq{I},\mseq{Y}$ restricted to odd numbers (i.e. the relation evaluates to $\F$ if $\mseq{I}$ or $\mseq{Y}$ is even), is representable as a polynomial (in $n$) sized \eqnf\ circuit. \end{theorem} \begin{proof} For notational convenience, we use $\XX$, $\II$ and $\YY$ to denote both sequences of Boolean variables, and also the unsigned integers represented by the corresponding bit-vectors.
 We use $\times$ instead of $\times_{[n]}$ to denote $n$-bit unsigned integer multiplication, and $+$ (resp. $-$) to denote $n$-bit unsigned integer addition (resp. subtraction).

 We give below a polynomial-sized Skolem function vector for division, which can be used to obtain a \eqnf\ form by Theorem~\ref{thm:characterize}.

 Suppose we have inputs $\II$ and $\YY$ and we have to find $\XX$ such that $\XX\times \YY = \II$.
 We first show that for odd valued inputs, if $(\XX\times \YY)mod\ 2^n= \II\ mod\ 2^n$ and if $\II$ is divisible by $\YY$ then $\XX\times \YY = \II$.
 Suppose there are two values $\XX^1, \XX^2$ such that $(\XX^1\times \YY)\ mod\ 2^n= \II\ mod\ 2^n$ and $(\XX^2\times \YY)\ mod\ 2^n= \II\ mod\ 2^n$.
 Then $(\XX^1-\XX^2)\times \YY\equiv ~0\ mod\ 2^n$.
 However, $\YY$ is odd and therefore co-prime to $2^n$; hence $(\XX^1-\XX^2)\equiv ~0\ mod\ 2^n$.
 Since, $\XX^1, \XX^2 < 2^n$, we must have $\XX^1= \XX^2$.
 Therefore, the generated $\XX$ from the Skolem function vector is correct if there exists a solution that matches the least significant $n$ bits of $\II$.
 Using the notation defined above, denote $\XX_l$ to be the $l^{th}$ least significant bit of $\XX$ and $\XX_{l,j}$ to denote the bit vector from $\XX_l$ to $\XX_j$ (both included).
 Now, since the inputs $\II$ and $\YY$ are odd, $\YY_1 = \T, \II_1 = \T$.
 Therefore $\psi^{\XX_1} = \T$. \\ Now note that $(\XX\times \YY)_i = (\XX_{1,i}\times \YY_{1,i})_i = (\XX_{1,i-1}\times \YY_{1,i} + \XX_i\cdot\YY_1\times \big(2^{i-1}\big)_i = \XX_i\cdot\YY_1\xor(\XX_{1,i-1}\times \YY_{1,i})_i$ (using the structure of multiplication), where "$\cdot$" denotes $1$-bit multiplication and $\xor$ denotes $1$-bit addition modulo $2$.
 Therefore, $\II_i = \XX_i\xor (\XX_{1,i-1}\times \YY_{1,i})_i$, or equivalently, $\XX_i = \II_i \xor (\XX_{1,i-1}\times \YY_{1,i})_i$.